-All EYFS trips have a paediatric trained First Aider accompanying them.
+All EYFS trips have a paediatric trained First Aider with them.

-A list of pupils with contact details of next of kin in case of emergency will be taken by the trip leader (this should be in electronic form, password protected, due to data protection)

-plus any specific guidance such as Head Injury or other specific medical advice from a medical specialist or School Nurse, for instance Diabetic / Epileptic.
+A list of pupils with contact details of next of kin in case of emergency will be taken by the trip leader (this should be in electronic form where possible due to data protection) plus any specific guidance such as Head Injury or other specific medical advice from a medical specialist or School Nurse, for instance Diabetic / Epileptic.
 Staff are reminded to check with pupils before departure that they are carrying essential medication, inhalers and adrenaline injectors which are labelled and in date.
 Pupils on overseas trips will have been advised in good time through parental meetings if any travel vaccines or malaria medication is required.
-A record of medication given on the school trip should be kept and given to the school nurse on return to school.
-If any injuries or accidents occur then please complete an accident form asap by the person witnessing the accident and give it to the school nurse on return to school.